-President Biden and Russia’s Putin meet ahead of summit
+Biden-Putin summit ends with some diplomatic steps forward but no significant announcements

 He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey’s Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and conventional politicians like Canada’s Justin Trudeau.

 But with Putin, whom the president has said is a “killer” and has “no soul,” Biden has long been wary.
 At the same time, he acknowledges that Putin — he has remained the most powerful figure in Russian politics over the span of five U.S. presidents — is not without talent.
-Biden this week suggested that he is approaching his meeting with Putin carefully.
+Biden this week suggested that he was approaching his meeting with Putin carefully.

 “He’s bright.
 He’s tough,” Biden told reporters.
 “And I have found that he is a — as they say … a worthy adversary.”